AlexeyKyiv/game_Tanks/Readme.md

-The document is instruction of project "tanks"
+The small game "tanks", C#